Abhisheksingh35/Pizza-Sales-Analysis-Using-Power-BI/README.md

 **Problem Approach:-**

 Using the Power BI tool, I have imported the data from the different sources and create an appropriate data model.
+Cleaned, transformed and added new variables wherever necessary in order to get more insight and relationship among the data.
+Created a indepth report explaining trend of Revenue, Order, Pizza Popularity and Peek Hour for business to operate.
-Clean, transform and add new variables wherever necessary.
-Additionally analyze and visualize the data and build a report to capture the trends in sales, do a customer segmentation and carry out a detailed financial analysis reporting last year sales, profits, etc. Build a dashboard and ensure the recommended analysis is captured as a part of the task.
+Additionally I have analyze and visualize the data and built report to capture the trends in sales, do a customer segmentation and carry out a detailed financial analysis reporting last year sales, order, peek hour etc.
+Finally 2 dashboard is setup which ensure the recommended analysis is captured as a part of the task to showcase changes among major KPI with time.